 If your four-legged friend suddenly yelps or flinches when touched, especially in a specific spot, contact your vet.
 This is often an indication of pain.

 Fluffy and Fido are quite playful, which is part of why they are such fun pets.
 If your furry buddy is no longer feeling frisky, and has apparently lost interest in toys and playtime, pain could be the issue.

 Another indication of pain is difficulty urinating.
 This can often be a sign of a medical emergency, so contact your vet right away if you notice this.

 Our animal companions all have their own unique voices.
 Some are super talkative, while others rarely speak.
 If your normally-quiet kitty is suddenly yowling, she could be sick.
 In dogs, whining, whimpering, howling, or growling can often be indications of pain.

-If you notice any of these red flags, contact us, your local animal clinic, immediately!
+If you notice any of these red flags, contact us, your local animal hospital in Cavan Monaghan, ON, immediately!
 We are dedicated to offering top-notch veterinary care!